 In Year 6 we deliver a Sports Leadership programme.
 The pupils use this to lead games and activities in the Key Stage 1 play ground during lunchtimes.

-Exciting New P.E Sporting events.
+P.E Sporting Events.

-Our children now have quality sports training and opportunities to try a number of less usual sporting activities including our Children’s University provision.
-After school clubs have increased in numbers and are all well attended and we are always looking to add new and exciting clubs.
+Our children now have quality sports training and opportunities to try a number of different sporting activities through our range of extra- curricular clubs.
+After school clubs are all well attended and we are always looking to add new and exciting clubs.
 It is our hope that this will eventually lead to all children having access to extracurricular sports activities at some point in the school year.

 Our subject leader has had opportunities to learn about the role and is continually developing the provision for the subject.
 The school is well resourced and all resources are accessible for teaching and learning.